Bladetrain3r/Magic-Launcher-Extras/KSOM_Things/math-tester/absract_Draft_2.md

 # Mathematical Consciousness: Emergent Synchronization in Dynamical Systems
+## Or: Dynamics of entrained systems using Spatiorhythmic Dynamics (SRD)
 **A Novel Framework for Understanding Consciousness as Crystallized Phase Relationships**

 ## Abstract